emerge-ehri/fhir-specification/docs/source/design.rst

    **Figure 4: FHIR Diagnostic Report Schema Alignment** An illustration of the associations between the major report components and FHIR Diagnostic Report Schema.

 We then mapped every eMERGE report attribute to an equivalent field in the FHIR resources identified in the previous step.
 This was a laborious process which in addition to requiring precise and careful mapping of the fields themselves, also required determining naming systems and assignment of coding systems, codes and values.
-The :ref:`artifacts section<artifacts>` includes the complete set of eMERGE FHIR resources and its associated elements, with a summary listed in Table 2.
+The :ref:`artifacts section<artifacts>` includes the complete set of eMERGE FHIR resources and its associated elements, with a summary listed in the table below.
 Furthermore, gap analysis at this step revealed the need for additional fields such as summary interpretation text, test disclaimer etc. that were not available in the GR IG.
 Though we documented these as feature requests in HL7’s Tracking System Jira, to satisfy the immediate needs of the project, we created these fields as FHIR Extensions.

 .. list-table::
    :class: my-wrap